 For a Magus it is vitally important not only to discover his strengths, but also the gaps in his development; not only to cultivate what obviously seeks growth, but also to work on “illuminating” the depths of his mind.

-The Magus is “in his place,” in his natural state, when he understands that within him are Xoshek, Pleroma, and the Logos.
+The Magus is “in his place,” in his natural state, when he understands that within himself are Choshekh, Pleroma, and Logos.